Book a Room at Blervie House Check availability Special rates apply

 Room #1

-Moray is an outdoors enthusiast’s dream place to live and or staycation, with our micro-climate due to the Gulf Stream, low rainfall and long summer daylight hours combined with superb scenery this part of Scotland is a joy to explore.
-Access laws in Scotland allow people to walk, cycle and horse ride anywhere so long as it is not a private garden or commercial area.
+Moray is an outdoors enthusiast’s dream place to live and or staycation.
+With our micro-climate due to the Gulf Stream, low rainfall, long summer daylight hours, and superb scenery, this part of Scotland is a joy to explore.
+Access laws in Scotland allow people to walk, cycle, and horse ride anywhere so long as it is not a private garden or commercial area.

-Walking – we have 3 special trails making up the 95-mile The Moray Way – made up of The Speyside Way, The Dava Way and the Moray Coastal Trail.
-These 3 routes encompass the River Spey, the distilleries and Mountains from the coast inland to Granton-on-Spey meeting up with the Dava Way a disused and historic railway track traversing moorland and forest back to Forres before meeting up with the Coastal Way following our sensational coastline all the way back to the Spey.
+Walking – we have three unique trails making up the 95-mile The Moray Way, The Speyside Way, The Dava Way and the Moray Coastal Trail.
+These three routes encompass the River Spey, the distilleries and the Mountains from the coast inland to Granton-on-Spey, meeting up with the Dava Way, a disused and historic railway track traversing moorland and forest back to Forres before meeting up with the Coastal Way following our spectacular coastline back to the Spey.

-Alternatively, if you like recommended walks starting from the house we can provide maps and suggestions for walks of any length.
+Alternatively, if you would like recommended walks starting from the house, we can provide maps and suggestions for hikes of any length.

-Serious walkers may also like to check out the annual Moray Outdoor Walking Festival as well.
+Serious walkers may also like to check out the annual Moray Outdoor Walking Festival.
 Of course, these routes are open to cyclists and horse riders.

-For those people just wanting to stretch their legs on shorter routes or looking for a good running route, we can suggest many lovely routes from our own garden or a short drive away along the River Findhorn or Roseisle Beach.
+For those who want to stretch their legs on shorter routes or looking for a good running route, we can suggest many lovely ways from our garden or a short drive away along the River Findhorn or Roseisle Beach.
 Road Cyclists will find a wide choice of routes with something for everyone.

 The nearby Cairngorms National Park offers mountain treks and snow skiing in winter.

-If your preferred Outdoor Activity is on the water then Moray also offers a wide range of water sports and Findhorn Marina is a good starting point.
+If your preferred Outdoor Activity is on the water, Moray also offers a wide range of water sports, and Findhorn Marina is a good starting point.
 Kayaking, paddle-boarding and Dolphin watching trips are all available here.
 The River Findhorn offers White Water rafting to adventure enthusiasts with some of the best white-water rafting available in the UK.

 Top Tip